angry-bender/angry-bender.github.io/_posts/2020-02-27-basic_linux_resources.md

 Command | Description
 -------|-------
-filefrag -v | Gives you the offset of where a file is physically on disk
+filefrag -v <filename> | Gives you the offset of where a file is physically on disk

 # Set a forensics alias.... to you know, forensicate